genomic-medicine-sweden/meta-val/README.md

      <img title="metaval workflow" src="docs/images/metaval_pipeline_metromap.png">
 </p>

-1. Extract viral taxIDs predicted by profilers.
+1. Extract viral taxIDs predicted by kraken2, centrifuge and DIAMOND classifiers.

 2. Extract classified reads for organisms of interest, such as all identified viruses or a predefined list of organisms.